-As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2010.
-Cs-137 was detected in both the spring and fall collection of game fish samples at the indicator station (average of 7.6 pCi/kg wet).
-Cs-137 was detected in both game fish samples at the control station (average of 9.8 pCi/kg wet).
-The difference of 2.2 pCi/kg wet between the indicator and control station was not statistically discernible since it was less than the MDD of 12.2 pCi/kg wet.
+As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2011.
+Cesium-137 was detected in both the spring and fall collection of game fish samples at the indicator station (average of 9.0 pCi/kg wet).
+Cesium-137 was detected in both game fish samples at the control station (average of 15.9 pCi/kg wet).
+The difference of 6.9 pCi/kg wet between the indicator and control station was not statistically discernible since it was less than the MDD of 37.2 pCi/kg wet.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.

-Cesium-137 was detected in both bottom feeding fish samples at the indicator location (spring and fall collections) at an average of 8.5 pCi/kg wet, and one bottom feeding fish at the control station (spring collection) at 7.1 pCi/kg wet.
-Using the modified Student's t-test, the difference of 1.4 pCi/kg wet between the average values at the indicator station and the single positive value at the control station is not statistically discernible.
+Cesium-137 was not detected in bottom feeding fish samples in the spring collection but was detected in both the indicator (10.0 pCi/kg wet) and control (4.3 pCi/kg wet) samples in the fall collection.
+While very slight, this difference could be attributed to plant effluents.
+However, not having seen Cs-137 in the spring collection (and seeing such low values in the fall collection) supports the fact that the plant impact is minimal.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.